quicwg/base-drafts/draft-ietf-quic-http.md

 ## HTTP-Defined QUIC Error Codes {#http-error-codes}

 QUIC allocates error codes 0x0000-0x3FFF to application protocol definition.
-The following error codes are defined by HTTP for use in QUIC RST_STREAM, GOAWAY, and CONNECTION_CLOSE frames.
+The following error codes are defined by HTTP for use in QUIC RST_STREAM and CONNECTION_CLOSE frames.

 HTTP_PUSH_REFUSED (0x01):
 : The server has attempted to push content which the client will not accept